Introduction to Windows Commands

 - Nslookup Command – The Nslookup command is used to resolve the domain name into the IP address.
 The domain name has to be used along with this command in order to find out the IP assigned to the domain.
 In simple terms, it is used for DNS queries.

 - Diskcopy Command – The diskcopy command is used to copy the data of one floppy disk to another one.
-It is mainly used to manage the data in the device and provide the way to transfer the data using the CLI.
+It is mainly used to manage the data in the device and provide a way to transfer the data using the CLI.

 - Del Command – The del command is used to delete the files that is/are stored in the system.
-In the place of del command, one can also use the erase command as both the commands work the same way.
+In the place of the del command, one can also use the erase command as both the commands work the same way.

 - Type Command – The type command is used to display the content of the text file.
-In other terms, it is used to display the texts in the command prompt from the file that has stored it.
+In other terms, it is used to display the texts in the command prompt from the file that has stored them.

 - Chkdsk command – The chkdsk command is used to check the volume details.
 It gives us the option to find the storage-related details using the command prompt window or through the command-line interface.

 - Format Command – The format command is used to format the volume.
-In the GUI, there is the option to format the volume which could be located using the right-click and the format command does the same job.
+In the GUI, there is the option to format the volume, which could be located using the right-click, and the format command does the same job.

 - Gpupdate Command – The Gpupdate command is used to update the group policies.
-This option will simply offer you the platform where you can make any kind of updates in the group policies.
+This option will simply offer you the platform where you can make any kind of updates to the group policies.

 The windows command-line interface provides a platform for the users who feel comfortable while working with the commands rather than working with the GUI.
-Though it is not a usual practice to use the command prompt for common purposes it is also true that some of the critical tasks are there that need the command prompt in order to get done.
-The commands that we have learned here are the most often used commands and learning all of them will make it very easy for you to work with the windows command prompt.
+Though it is not a usual practice to use the command prompt for common purposes, it is also true that some of the critical tasks are there need the command prompt in order to get done.
+The commands that we have learned here are the most often used commands, and learning all of them will make it very easy for you to work with the windows command prompt.

 This has been a guide to Windows Commands.
 Here we have discussed the basic concept and list of some important or frequently used Windows commands.
 You can also go through our other suggested articles to learn more –